joachim-n/drupal-core-development-project/README.md

 - Contrib modules can be installed with Composer (normally Composer would refuse to install them because their info.yml file does not declare compatibility with core 11.x).
+- Other packages, including contrib modules, can be installed as git clones to develop them in tandem with Drupal core.

 ## Roadmap